CS410Assignments/CourseProject/FinalProjectReport.md

 -Kimberly and Miguel worked on using PRAW and pandas to scrape and index text data from various subreddits</br>
 -Ethan and Anthony worked on implementing the ranking algorithm using the mined subreddit post text data</br>
 -Nico worked on implementing the interface for the recommendation system based on the results from the ranking algorithm.</br>

+## Software Tutorial Presentation

+For a tutorial video detailing the usage of the software, visit https://youtu.be/FlrMZn2ehzU